Training: Grief Foundations for Funeral Professionals

 Caroline Lloyd (aka The Grief Geek) and I have developed the training ‘Grief foundations for funeral professionals’.

 In this training you will learn what grief is and how to support the bereaved.
 The training offers a mix of theory, interactive discussions and exercises.
 More information can be found here.

 “Unique opportunity to share ideas and experience with other industry professionals.”

 “Very engaging, I will definitely apply what I have learned!”

-Mon 11th June 2018, for Crouch End Festival.
+Mon 17th September 2018.
 The Intimate Space at St. Mary’s Tower, Hornsey.
-Info and booking TBA.
+Info and booking here.

 At a Death Cafe, people drink tea, eat cake and talk about something we all have in common but which is considered to be taboo: our mortality.
 More information about Death Cafes can be found at the Death Cafe website.
 I’ve also written a blog about my first Death Cafe experience.

 “It was such an uplifting evening.
 We chatted lightly about our fears, expectations and experiences (or not) of death.”

 “Thank you for creating such a safe space for holding the discussion.
 It was a thoroughly enjoyable and special evening.
 I really enjoyed listening and learning about other’s opinions and rituals.
 It all helps to increase the normalisation of death and the dying.”

 Table of Life: Remembering